 DOGE can be stored in several software and hardware wallets.
 For instance, Dogecoin Core will download the full Dogecoin blockchain on your PC, turning it into a functional Dogecoin Node.
 Lighter software wallet options are MultiDoge or an online wallet Dogechain.
 They also allow you to store, send, and receive DOGE.
 As for hardware wallets, DOGE is compatible with both Trezor and Ledger.

 Compared to other cryptocurrencies, Dogecoin is relatively easy to mine.
 It is faster and less power-consuming to mine DOGE than, say, BTC with its SHA-256 algorithm: the mining difficulty is considerably lower.

 The mining reward is 10 000 DOGE per block.
 Many users prefer to mine DOGE in a mining pool, joining computing powers with other miners.
 If you want to investigate one of those, check out Best Dogecoin Mining Pools 2020.

 Dogecoin (DOGE) History

 Dogecoin was created in December 2013 by an American software engineer Billy Marcus and an Australian product manager Jackson Palmer.
-The idea was to oppose Bitcoin’s hype (it was booming in 2013) and make a less serious, less upscale cryptocurrency that people would relate to.
+The idea was to oppose Bitcoin’s hype (it was booming in 2013) and make a less severe, less upscale cryptocurrency that people would relate to.

 Back in 2013, in prehistoric times by meme standards, a “doge” meme was a thing: thousands of people were posting a picture of a Japanese Shiba Inu dog, surrounded by a cloud of silly and ungrammatical phrases.